s952163/DotNetMeetup170627/slides/index.md

         {PartitionKey = "Bitcoin"; RowKey = time.ToString("yyyy-MM-ddTHH:mm:ss");
          Name = fx.ToString()}

+' F# code that defines a type: BitcoinRate, this is a simple DTO ' and a function: getBitCoinPx()
+' this function polls the Bitcoin API, perses the json, and returns a BitcoinRate record ' Show the output of the function in VS2017 or VSCode

 ***

 ### Azure will execute the .fsx file, so the exact same code will be running: